I’ve never been a good sleeper. As a kid, I remember reading for hours by the hall light while my sister slept.

 With practice and commitment, my own sleep is much improved.
 This morning, when I announced, “Honey, I slept a straight eight,” he answered “No way,” as if he didn’t believe me.
 But he was grinning, so I know he’s proud of me.
 Now I’m going to work on him.

 How can you improve your sleeping habits?
 Do you feel rested in the morning, or could you lay down and take a nap a couple hours later?
 What can you do to make your sleeping room more comfortable?
+What do you think are the keys to better sleep after 60?
 Please share your thoughts and tips for all to benefit.